Ela-Bo/HR-Diversity/README.md

 In the follwoing i noted some metrics for your diversity & inclusion analytics which can help you to e.g. identify risk areas, prioritise initiatives, set targets and other program goals.

 ### Diversity Numbers (representation in the board, in the leadership, whole organication)
+Useful for identifying groups that are underrepresented in the organisation
 - Nationalities / Ethnicity
 - Gender
+- Age
-- Education
+- Educational attainment
-- Languages
+- Languages spoken / English proficiency
-- Job models (remote, part time .. )
-- Seniority
+- Seniority (tenure / professional expertise)
+- Disability and health status
+- Family status
+- Carer and parental status
+- Employment status (full time, part-time, flexible working)

 ### Salary related
 - Avg Salary per Gender (Gender Gap)